12 Great Books to Read Before College for the College-Aged Kids in Your Life

 4. Your Money or Your Life by Vicki Robin and Joe Dominguez with Monique Tilford

 The memory of the Great Recession is still fresh in everyone’s mind.
-And, regretfully, many high school educations only touch on the fundamental of personal finance, if it covers it at all.
+And, regretfully, many high school educations only touch on the fundamentals of personal finance, often skipping the important stuff about managing money that students really need to know.
 Your Money or Your Life helps readers learn how to manage and get out of debt, develop a system for savings, manage priorities, address imbalances in values and lifestyle, and work toward a financially independent life.
 By introducing these principles early in your child’s adult life, they have the opportunity to take control of their financial destiny to help live a better quality of life from that day forward.

 If you want a copy for yourself (it’s great for parents too!) or your college-aged student, you can get it here.